helio-frota/osmenu/README.md

 # osmenu
-An interactive menu to show information about the system.
-To show features from OS and Readline node modules.
+An interactive menu to show information about the system, to show features from OS and Readline node modules.

 run: